Who Needs a Commercial Driver’s License?

 Disqualifying Factors for Holding a CDL

 CMVs can be dangerous, so drivers who have certain convictions can face CDL disqualification.
 Drivers interested in obtaining a CDL must disclose all convictions and suspensions to the state and their employers.
 Note that even failing to appear for a citation can result in license disqualification.
+A serious disqualifying factor for holding a CDL is any significant traffic violation.
+This might include:- speeding 15 miles per hour or more over the limit,

 - reckless driving,